 The court by or before which a person is convicted of an offence under this Act may, whether or not it imposes any other punishment, order that the person convicted pay the reasonable costs of and incidental to any measurement, analysis, or other matter undertaken by or on behalf of the prosecution towards the investigation of the offence and the giving of evidence in relation thereto, and may make such order as to those costs as the court thinks just.

-[Section 83 amended by No. 30 of 1987 s.
+[Section 83 amended: No. 30 of 1987 s.
 8; No. 89 of 1994 s.
 30.]

 84. Power to institute and conduct proceedings